-- When a global variable is accessible until the end of the file, the variable is said to have filescope. - To allow a variable to have file scope, declare that variable with the static keyword before specifying its data type, like this:

-static int x = 10;

-- A global static variable can be used anywhere from the file in which it is declared but it is not accessible by any other files. - Such variables are useful when the programmer writes his own header files.
+- When a global variable is accessible until the end of the file, the variable is said to have file scope. - To allow a variable to have file scope, declare that variable with the static keyword beforespecifying its data type, like this: - static int x = 10; - A global static variable can be used anywhere from the file in which it is declared but it is not accessible by any other files. - Such variables are useful when the programmer writes his own header files.

-STOR $\Delta GE$ CI ASS
+STORAGE CLASS

-STORAGE CLASS ☐ The storage class determines the part of the memory where the variable would be stored. ☐ The storage class also determines the initial value of the va ☐ It is used to define the scope and lifetime of variable. ☐ There are two storage location in computer: CPU Registers and Memory A value stored in a CPU register can always be accessed fa , TYPES OF STORAGE CLASSES There are four types of storage classes in C: i.
-Automatic storage class ii.
-Register storage class iii.
-Static storage class iv.
-External storage class Automatic Storage Class ☐ In automatic storage class auto Keyword is used to declare e the variable. ☐ Storage area of variable is memory. ☐ Default initial value of variable is garbage value. ☐ Scope of variable is local to the block in which the variable e is defined.
-Life of variable exits till the control remains within the blo ck in which the variable is defined.
-Register Storage Class ☐ In Register storage class register Keyword is used to declar e the variable. ☐ Storage area of variable is CPU register. ☐ Default initial value of variable is garbage value.
-Scope of variable is local to the block in which the variable e is defined.
-Life of variable exits till the control remains within the blo Static Storage Class ☐ In static storage class static Keyword is used to declare the variable. ☐ Storage area of variable is memory. ☐ Default initial value of variable is zero. ☐ Scope of variable is local to the block in which the variable e is defined.
-Life of the variable persists between different function calls
+- The storage class determines the part of the memory where the variable would be stored.
+The storage class also determines the initial value of the variable. - It is used to define the scope and lifetime of variable. - There are two storage location in computer: CPU Registers and Memory - A value stored in a CPU register can always be accessed faster than the one that is stored in memory.

+TYPES OF STORAGE CLASSES

+There are four types of storage classes in C:

+- 1. Automatic storage class

+- 2. Register storage class

+- 3. Static storage class

+- 4. External storage class

+Automatic Storage Class

+- In automatic storage class auto Keyword is used to declare the variable.
+Storage area of variable is memory. - Default initial value of variable is garbage value. - Scope of variable is local to the block in which the variable is defined. - Life of variable exits till the control remains within the block in which the variable is defined.

+Register Storage Class

+- In Register storage class register Keyword is used to declare the variable.
+Storage area of variable is CPU register. - Default initial value of variable is garbage value. - Scope of variable is local to the block in which the variable is defined. - Life of variable exits till the control remains within the block in which the variable is defined.

+Static Storage Class

+• In static storage class static Keyword is used to declare the variable.
+Storage area of variable is memory.

+- Default initial value of variable is zero. - Scope of variable is local to the block in which the variable is defined.
+Life of the variable persists between different function calls.